-Target 1.1: Full legal protection is provided to all Column A species Result Action Geographic scope Time frame Budget (€) Lead Comments 1.1.1: All CPs have a.
-Produce Column A species lists per All End 2012 0 Secretariat launched a process to country adopt appropriate b.
-Analyse country lists against All Mid 2013 0 CPs This action might be national legislation national legislation to identify gaps; linked to capacity protecting all Column CPs decide on appropriate building (Objective 5) A species, whilst 50% action/measures to take for species of CPs have adopted occurring in their country, using the this legislation 13 outcome of the analysis c.
-Develop and adopt/amend relevant All 2017 0 AEWA national legislation implementation agencies in each CP
+Target 1.1: Full legal protection is provided to all Column A and Action species Geographic scope Time frame Budget (€) Lead Comments 1.1.1: All CPs have launched a process to a.
+Produce Column A species lists per country All End 2012 0 Secretariat adopt appropriate national legislation protecting all Column A species, whilst 50% of CPs have adopted this legislation 13 b.
+Analyse country lists against national legislation to identify gaps; CPs decide on appropriate action/measures to take for species occurring in their country, using the outcome of the analysis All Mid 2013 0 CPs This action might be linked to capacity building (Objective 5) c.
+Develop and adopt/amend relevant legislation All 2017 0 AEWA national implementation agencies in each CP